butterfly-ops/docs/data-types.md

 ### Block

-While creating content, you can use texterea if you don't have styles or other type of contents like limage or so in your content; another alternative is textarea_with_editor which includes a Text Editor.
+While creating content, you can use texterea if you don't have styles or other type of contents like image or so in your content; another alternative is textarea_with_editor which includes a Text Editor.

 Problem with Rich Text Editors is it creates HTML output which is nearly impossible to process on Mobile Applications or so.

 Block field type is as it's name designates is a rich text content editor which outputs JSON including json information about Blocks.

-You can enable / disable blocks per Object Spec and also you can add custom blocks for your Field Type.
+You can enable / disable blocks per Data Field and also you can add custom blocks for your Field Type.

-You can check https://editorjs.io for more information about EditorJS.
+You can check [EditorJS Website](https://editorjs.io) for more information about EditorJS.

 ### Nested